mattcarlotta/validateSSLCerts/README.md

   ls
   ```

-  You should see:
+- You should see:
   ```
   cert.cem gitlab.crt gitlab.key vSC.log
   ```

-  You can view the contents of the file by running:
+- You can view the contents of the log by running:
   ```
   nano vSC.log
   ```